Skip to content

 What the consultation asked

-The consultation sat underneath the SEND White Paper, the government’s plan to replace Education, Health and Care Plans (EHCPs) with a new system called Individual Support Plans (ISPs).
-Its 39 questions covered the areas where the reform is still undecided.
+The consultation sat underneath the SEND White Paper, the government’s plan to replace education, health and care plans (EHCPs) with a new system called Individual Support Plans (ISPs).
+Its 39 questions covered the areas where the reform is still undecided, and most of them were exactly the questions where parents and carers know the most.

 Assessment and identification.
 How children’s needs should be identified and assessed under the new ISP system, and whether statutory timescales like the current 20 weeks should carry over.